hannonhill/Cascade-Web-Services-Examples/php/publish-template/README.md

 **How it Works**

-1. Loops through the template's related configuration sets
+1. Loop through the template's related configuration sets
-2. For each configuration set, loops through all related content types
+2. For each configuration set, loop through all related content types
-3. For each content type, loops through all related pages
+3. For each content type, loop through all related pages
 4. Publish each page

 **Example Usage**